- Faculty List

 Victoria College (Vic) is committed to providing students with a personal and inclusive university experience inside and outside the classroom.
 This is an environment where students and faculty are engaged in building a community that welcomes diversity, embraces creativity, and is energized by challenge.

 At Vic, we nurture a close-knit learning environment from the very beginning of your academic career.
-Whether it is through our Vic One program, Vic One Hundred or other First-Year Foundation (FYF) courses offered by the Faculty of Arts and Science, every first-year Victoria College student takes at least one small seminar course.
+Our distinctive first-year offerings include the award-winning Vic One program and the Vic One Hundred series of first-year foundations seminars.
+Every first-year Victoria College student takes at least one small seminar course.
 You will experience here the academic advantages of being a student at one of Canada’s leading research universities combined with the intimacy of a small liberal arts college.

 More information is found on the Victoria College website.

 Victoria College offers first-year Arts and Science students an opportunity for a unique educational experience that draws upon the College’s history and identity.
-Eight streams with differing emphases are available in this foundation year program, known as Vic One.
-The eight streams feature lively seminars and dialogue, and are enriched by weekly plenary sessions with guest professors, visiting artists, writers, ambassadors and other public figures.
+Eight streams are available in this foundation year program, known as Vic One.
+These small seminar courses feature lively discussion and dialogue, and are enriched by weekly plenary sessions with dynamic professors, artists, scientists, writers, ambassadors and other public figures.

 Two required courses in each stream are seminar courses given by faculty of Victoria College.
 They have a limited enrolment of 25 students in each class.
 A third co-requisite course is listed with each course description.
 Students who have questions about their Vic One co-requisite course must contact the Vic One Liaison Officer at firstname.lastname@example.org.